-Ultrasound imaging of the scrotum uses sound waves to produce pictures of a man’s testicles and surrounding tissues.
-It is the primary method used to help evaluate disorders of the testicles, epididymis (a tube immediately next to a testicle that collects sperm) and scrotum.
+Ultrasound imaging of the scrotum uses sound waves to produce pictures of a male's testicles and surrounding tissues.
+It is the primary method used to help evaluate disorders of the testicles, epididymis (tubes immediately next to the testicles that collect sperm) and scrotum.
 Ultrasound is safe, noninvasive, and does not use ionizing radiation.

 This procedure requires little to no special preparation.
 Leave jewelry at home and wear loose, comfortable clothing.
 You may be asked to wear a gown.

 - What is Ultrasound Imaging of the Scrotum?

 - What are some common uses of the procedure?

 - What will I experience during and after the procedure?

 - Who interprets the results and how do I get them?

 - What are the benefits vs. risks?

 - What are the limitations of Ultrasound Imaging of the Scrotum?

 What is Ultrasound Imaging of the Scrotum?